Emotional Intelligence and the Role of Emotions in Negotiation

 How emotions influence decision‑making

 Emotions affect the way people evaluate options, assess risk and interpret intent.
 Strong emotions can narrow perspective and make it harder to think clearly.
-Your text captures this well: “Anxiety or anger… may cloud judgment and hinder the ability to think critically.”
+“Anxiety or anger… may cloud judgment and hinder the ability to think critically.”
 Positive emotions can also distort perception by creating overconfidence.

 Recognising these patterns helps negotiators pause, reflect and choose responses that support rather than undermine the conversation.